Sudhamanidb/Dayspring_project/3rd__Day/README.md

 application.rb → Global application configuration

-environment.rb → Entry point of the app
+environment.rb → Entry point of the application

-environments/ → Environment-specific settings:
+📂 Environment-specific settings (environments/)

-development
+development → Used during development

-test
+test → Used for testing

-production
+production → Used in live deployment

 🗄️ DB Folder (db/)

-This folder manages all database-related operations.
+This folder handles all database-related operations.

-Important Files:
+Important Files

-migrate/ → Database migration files (table creation & changes)
+migrate/ → Migration files (create & modify tables)

-schema.rb → Auto-generated snapshot of current DB structure
+schema.rb → Auto-generated snapshot of current database structure

 seeds.rb → Used to insert sample or initial data

+⚠️ Important Note
-⚠️ Note: schema.rb should never be edited manually.
+schema.rb is auto-generated and should never be edited manually.

 ❌ Mistakes Made (Day 3)

-❌ Confused singular vs plural naming for models and controllers

-❌ Tried editing schema.rb manually (learned it is auto-generated)
+❌ Confused singular vs plural naming for models and controllers ❌ Tried editing schema.rb manually

-✅ These mistakes helped me better understand Rails conventions and best practices.
+✅ These mistakes helped me understand Rails conventions and best practices better.

-📚 Key Takeaways

-Rails follows MVC architecture

-Naming conventions are very important

-Configuration is mostly handled automatically

-Database changes should be done via migrations only